the-o-space/HeyThere/README.md

 # HeyThere Messenger

-A decentralized, ephemeral messaging application built with Electron and Hyperswarm DHT.
+A location-based ephemeral messaging application built with Electron and WebRTC.

 ## Features

-- **Decentralized**: No central server required, uses DHT for peer discovery
+- **Location-based discovery**: Find and chat with people nearby
+- **P2P messaging**: Direct peer-to-peer connections via WebRTC
 - **Ephemeral**: Messages are not stored anywhere, exist only during the session
+- **Privacy-focused**: Manual location input option for enhanced privacy
+- **Federated**: Anyone can run their own discovery server
-- **Simple**: Clean, modern UI with dark theme
+- **Modern UI**: Clean dark theme with smooth animations
-- **Secure**: Electron's context isolation and secure IPC communication

 ## Installation